 Judges should check in to Speechwire for judging assignments, but efforts will be made to alert judges of their responsibilities if possible.
 Judges should double-check their email inboxes for notifications from Speechwire.
+Judges are not allowed to judge for more than one team at the tournament.

 All ballots and scores must be completed by the deadlines, or schools will be charged a dropped/no show judge fee (\$50).
 Judges who have not started judging 1 hour prior to the round being due, will be dropped and fees will be assigned to their team.
-If the judge is from a specific team, students from that team cannot advance into the next outround until payment plans are made with the Tournament Director.
+If the judge is from a specific team, students from that team cannot advance into the next out-round until payment plans are made with the Tournament Director.

 Each preliminary round will have one judge.
-All OF, QF, SF, and Novice Final rounds will have a panel of 3 judges, with the exception of Open Final Rounds, which will have 5 judges.
+All OF, QF, and SF will have a panel of 3 judges.
+Open Final Rounds will have 5 judges.